 However, new research is still ongoing to find the benefits of the Cilantro plant on the human heart.

-Additionally, rates of heart disease appear to be lower among cultures that regularly consume coriander when compared to people following the Western diet.
+Additionally, rates of heart disease appear to be lower among cultures that regularly consume Coriander compared to people following the Western diet.

 8. Possesses Several Skin Benefits